arj03/ssb-browser-core/README.md

 in the browser together with the log, indexes and smaller images.
 Wasm is used for crypto and is around 90% the speed of the C implementation.
 A WebSocket is used to connect to pubs or [rooms].
-The `bundle-core.js` file in dist/ is roughly 2.5 mb.
+The size of the bundle is roughly 2 mb.

 ## Usage